 The manual identifies this as Singer Sewing Machine No. 15 (with Attachments No.35918) Lock Stitch, for Family Use.
 The inside of the cover indicates a copyright date of 1915 and shows a picture of the machine stand (and also identifies the machine as having an oscillating shuttle):

 I've done a quick search online for more information about antique Singer sewing machines.
 I discovered that the serial number could identify the place and time period the machine was manufactured.
-The serial number on my machine begins with a G5xxxxxx -- this indicates it was made between 1916-1918 in Elizabeth, NJ (see International Sewing Machine Collectors Society).
+The serial number on my machine begins with a G5xxxxxx -- this indicates it was made between 1916-1918 in Elizabeth, NJ (search for International Sewing Machine Collectors Society).
 It seems this particular model was very popular.

 At the time I was searching for information (November 2007), I also found a couple of eBay listings with virtually the identical cabinet which is described as being a 7-drawer cabinet, made from tiger oak with Art Nouveau carvings.